Getting Depressed From Your Weight Scale

 Why The Weight Scale Is Somewhat Overrated

-There’s way too many subtle factors that can throw off the true measurement of anything that can get placed on a weight scale (see How to Properly Weigh Yourself).
-The fact that you’re never really getting a 100% accurate measurement of yourself at any given time is enough to not rely just on that for tracking.
+There are many subtle factors that can throw off the true measurement of anything that can get placed on a weight scale (see How to Weigh Yourself Properly).
+The fact that you’re never really getting a 100% accurate measurement of yourself at any given time is enough to not rely on that alone for tracking.

-The second reason is because weight is distributed by the ratio of lean body mass to fatty tissue in the body.
-Your weight can simultaneously drop while losing the wrong type of tissue by a host of factors that you’re supposed to be monitoring at the same time (more on this later).
+The second reason is that weight is distributed according to the ratio of lean body mass to fatty tissue.
+Your weight can drop as you’re losing the wrong type of tissue, due to a host of factors you’re supposed to be monitoring simultaneously (more on this later).

-An example of this is when someone tells you their weight and visually their body shows something else.
-You ever wonder why someone else at 200lbs can look completely different than someone else at the same weight?
+An example of this is when someone tells you their weight, and visually, their body shows something else.
+Have you ever wondered why someone else at 200lbs can look completely different than someone else at the same weight?

-The reason why is because of the difference in weight and density of muscle cells vs. fat cells.
-A liter of fat weights 1.98lbs and a liter of muscle weights 2.3lbs.
+The reason is the difference in weight and density between muscle cells and fat cells.
+A liter of fat weighs 1.98 lbs, and a liter of muscle weighs 2.3 lbs.

 Fat also has a density of 0.9g/mL, while muscle has a density of 1.1g/mL.
 That’s why the same weight can look hugely different in two different people:

-That’s also a reason why losing weight at a rapid pace can also indicate that you’re more likely losing more muscle mass than fat.
-Muscle weights a bit more so dropping weight in a short period of time is never a good thing.
+That’s also a reason why losing weight rapidly can indicate that you’re more likely to be losing muscle mass than fat.
+Muscle weighs a bit more, so losing weight quickly is never a good thing.

-This is why crash diets gets quick results now and horrible results later down the road.
+For this reason, crash diets get quick results now and horrible results later down the road.
 Weight distribution gets thrown off.
 A good example of laugh now, cry later.

 The Wrap Up

-Weighing yourself isn’t something that you should avoid doing but it definitely can’t be the only indicator for what progress should be.
-Physiologically many things are happening to your body at once when you’re excising, so you can’t pinpoint everything you doing right to just one number.
-You should use the number on the scale in conjunction with tape measurements of your body parts to get idea of what you need to do next.
+Weighing yourself isn’t something you should avoid, but it definitely shouldn’t be the only indicator of what progress should be.
+Physiologically, many things are happening to your body at once when you’re exercising, so you can’t pinpoint everything you’re doing right to just one number.
+Use the scale number in conjunction with tape measurements of your body parts to get an idea of what you need to do next.

 What else do you want to know?